Best small cars to buy in Canada

 Best small hatchback: Mazda 3 Sport

-The Mazda 3 Sport is a stylish hatch powered by a 191 horsepower, 2.5-litre engine in standard trim.
-All-wheel drive is available on select trims, while this compact hatchback is a fuel-efficient performer on the road.
+The Mazda 3 Sport is a stylish hatch powered by a 191 horsepower, 2.5-litre engine in the standard trim.
+All-wheel drive is available with select trims, and this compact hatchback is a fuel-efficient performer on the road.
 It also boasts active safety tech, a comfortable interior and an 8-speaker sound system.

 Price: $24,950